 And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.
 And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer.
 (Revelation 6:1-2)

-The first seal shows the Antichrist beginning his mission to gain power, although it will be almost three and a half years before he secures total power.
-Satan’s nature is that he’s a great deceiver and counterfeiter, and the white horse of the Antichrist is a mimicking of Jesus coming on a white horse to the battle of Armageddon at the end of the seven years.
+The first seal shows the Antichrist beginning his mission to gain power, although it takes some time before he secures total power.
+Satan’s nature is that he’s a great deceiver and counterfeiter, and the white horse of the Antichrist is a mimicking of Jesus coming on a white horse to the battle of Armageddon after he has finished pouring our his wrath.

 The Second Seal: Wars and Rumors of Wars